giantswarm/docs/src/content/tutorials/continuous-deployment/apps/add_appcr.md

     EOF
     ```

-Please note, that the block marked "configuration override block" is needed only if you override the default configuration and/or the secret configmap (from the template).
-In case you don't override any, skip both parts in `kustomization.yaml` and also the next three configuration points below.
+Please note, that the block marked with `configuration override` block is only needed in case you override the default configuration.
+In case you don't override any, skip that YAML block and you are ready to create the app.

-1. (optional - if you override either configmap or secret) Create a patch configuration file, that will enhance your App Template with a `userConfig` attribute (refer to [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how `config` and `userConfig` properties of App CR are used).
+1. Otherwise, you need to patch the configuration, that will extend the app template configuration via `userConfig` attribute (refer to [the app configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how `config` and `userConfig` properties of `App` resource are used).

     ```nohighlight
     cat <<EOF > config_patch.yaml